SymfonyTest/symfony-bundle-test/Readme.md

 ## Configure Github Actions

 You want ["Github actions"](https://docs.github.com/en/actions) to run against each currently supported LTS version of Symfony (since there would be only one per major version), plus the current if it's not an LTS too.
-NB There is no need for testing against version in between because Symfony follows [Semantic Versioning](http://semver.org/spec/v2.0.0.html).
+There is no need for testing against version in between because Symfony follows [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

 Create a file in .github/workflows directory:
 ```yaml